TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 F. The reference type of the variable determines which hidden method will be called at runtime.

 Answer: A, D, E

+❌ - Incorrect

+The correct answer was A, D, F -
+Polymorphism is the property of an object to take on many forms.
+Part of polymorphism is that methods are replaced through overriding whenever they are called, regardless of whether they are in a parent or child class.
+Therefore A is correct and E incorrect.

+A - It cannot be determined until runtime which overrridden method will be executed in a parent class.
+D - Marking a method final prevents it from being overridden or hidden.
+F - The reference type of the variable determines which hidden method will be called at runtime.

 25. What is printed by the following program?
 1: class Antelope {